brendan-ch/arxiv-alfred/README.md

 # Alfred arXiv workflow

 [Alfred](https://www.alfredapp.com/) workflow to search for articles on arXiv.org and view or download them.
-The workflow was tested with Alfred 5 Early Access.
+The workflow was tested with Alfred 5.

 ![Example](./assets/arvix-workflow.gif)